qkevinto/patternlab-node/README.md

 A lot of good conversation has revolved around whether Pattern Lab is a platform or a tool in the toolbox, part of a larger solution.
 It's my goal to #1) adhere to the specification and #2) meet the needs of both use cases.

-If you want to only build the patterns, alter your `Gruntfile.js` patternlab task to the following:
+If you want to only build the patterns, alter your `gulpfile.js` patternlab task to the following:

 ```
-grunt.registerTask('default', ['clean', 'concat', 'patternlab:only_patterns', /*'sass',*/ 'copy']);
+gulp.task('default', ['clean', 'patternlab:only_patterns']);
 ```

 This will output compiled patterns to ./public/patterns/